Home Page Biography Doc's Guitar Awards Discography Videos Learning Doc's Styles Tablature Song Search Links About this site

 Some of the performers who have influenced Doc's style include:

 Doc's style reflects the blend of these many musical influences.
-Throughout his recording career, Doc has typically released albums that contain an assortment of musical genres, including traditional ballads, fiddle tunes, blues, gospel, country, and even contemporary songs.
+Throughout his recording career, Doc typically released albums that contain an assortment of musical genres, including traditional ballads, fiddle tunes, blues, gospel, country, and even contemporary songs.

 Doc's first guitar was a Stella, which he got at age 13.
 He called it "one of those ten dollar guitars - a pretty good thing to learn on, but hard to fret as a barbed wire fence."
 (Gary Govert, Carolina Lifestyle, August 1983).
 At 17, he purchased a Sears Silvertone mail-order guitar with money he earned chopping wood with his brother.
 A year later, he traded up to a Martin D-28 with money earned by street busking.

 By 1953, Doc was married and had two children.
 He started playing in a band with piano player Jack Williams to earn money to support his family.
 At that time he swapped his D-28 for a Gibson Les Paul electric guitar which he used with the band for the rockabilly style music they performed.
-Doc was still playing the Les Paul in 1960 when he was discovered by musician-folklorist Ralph Rinzler, who had come to the area looking to record Clarence "Tom" Ashley, who had suggested that Doc play guitar for the recording.
+Doc was still playing the Les Paul in 1960 when he was discovered by musician-folklorist Ralph Rinzler, who had come to the area looking to record Clarence "Tom" Ashley.
+It was Ashley who had suggested that Doc play guitar for the recording.

 Rinzler knew that he had found a special talent in Doc, and convinced him that he had a future in the music business.
 His remarks in an early issue of Sing Out!
 (Vol. 14, No. 1, February-March 1964) proved to be prophetic: